Spring of Youth (TV series)

 Spring of Youth is a 2025 South Korean teen romance television series written by Kim Min-cheol, directed by Kim Sung-yong, and starring Ha Yoo-joon, Park Ji-hu, and Lee Seung-hyub.
 It aired on SBS TV from May 6, to July 2, 2025, every Wednesday at 22:40 (KST).
-It also streams on Viki.

 Drawing dismal average ratings of 0.9% despite airing on a terrestrial television network, Spring of Youth is notable for being belatedly revealed to have been written by Kim Soon-ok, who earned the reputation of being a "ratings queen" for controversial and highly provocative melodramas such as Temptation of Wife (2008–2009) and its spiritual successor Temptation of an Angel (2009), Jang Bo-ri is Here!
 (2014), My Daughter, Geum Sa-wol (2015–16), and The Penthouse: War in Life (2020–21).

 Plot

 The series tells about a K-pop singer, Sa-gye, who is forced to attend a university campus.
 Forming a four-member co-ed band, he finds passionate love and music.